woelper/oculante/README.md

 Find and download the correct executable for your operating system on the [releases](https://github.com/woelper/oculante/releases/latest) page.
 The download is small, around 25MB, as we link dependencies statically by default.
 We also have packages available for ARM Linux.
 Have a different OS?
 Please feel free to open an issue if you want your operating system of choice supported!

+If you are on macOS, please ensure you have `libheif` installed.

 For those looking to manage Oculante through a package manager, please see the options below.

 ### Cargo